-As mentioned before, the economic development potential of biomedical research is being recognized as a fourth mission for research institutions-going along with education, research, and public or community service.
+As mentioned before, the economic development potential of biomedical research is being recognized as a "fourth mission" for research institutions-going along with education, research, and public or community service.
 Thus it is in this "fourth mission" that bioentrepreneurs and research institutions find themselves again sharing the common goal of having new companies established based upon innovative research discoveries.

-FIGURE 14.3 Newer business models for tech transfer-Translational Research Centers (TRC).
+FIGURE 15.3 A business model for tech transfer: TRC.
+TRC, Translational Research Centers.

 The economic importance of licensing and technology transfer has become better recognized during the recent recessionary period and some of the figures can be quite striking.
-For example, the overall product sales of all types by licensees of NIH intramural research is now reported by the NIH Office of Technology Transfer as being over \$6 billion annually, the equivalent of midtier Fortune 500 companies.
-Economic development also was the focus of the October 28, 2011 U.S. Presidential Memorandum entitled "Accelerating Technology Transfer and Commercialization of Federal Research in Support of High-Growth Businesses."
-[14] This directive from the White House recognized the economic aspects of innovation and technology transfer for federal research in the way it fuels economic growth as well as creating new industries, companies, jobs, products and services, and improving the global competitiveness of U.S. industries.
-The directive requires federal laboratories such as the NIH to support high-growth entrepreneurship by increasing the rate of technology transfer and the economic and societal impact from federal R&D investments over a 5-year period.
-During this period, federal laboratories such as the NIH will be (a) establishing goals and measuring progress towards commercialization, (b) streamlining the technology transfer and commercialization processes, especially for licensing, collaborations, and grants to small companies, and (c) facilitating the commercialization of new technology and the formation of new start-up firms through local and regional economic development partnerships.
+For example, the overall product sales of all types by licensees of NIH intramural research is now reported by the NIH OTT as being over \$6 billion annually, the equivalent of mid-tier Fortune 500 companies.
+Economic development also was the focus of the October 28, 2011 US Presidential Memorandum entitled "Accelerating Technology Transfer and Commercialization of Federal Research in Support of High-Growth Businesses" [13].
+This directive from the White House recognized the economic aspects of innovation and technology transfer for federal research in the way it fuels economic growth as well as creating new industries, companies, jobs, products and services, and improving the global competitiveness of US industries.
+The directive requires federal laboratories, such as the NIH, to support high-growth entrepreneurship by increasing the rate of technology transfer and the economic and societal impact from federal R&D investments over a 5-year period.
+During this period, federal laboratories, such as the NIH, will be (1) establishing goals and measuring progress toward commercialization, (2) streamlining the technology transfer and commercialization processes, especially for licensing, collaborations, and grants to small companies, and (3) facilitating the commercialization of new technology and the formation of new start-up firms through local and regional economic development partnerships.

-Taking a look at the university and academic medical center figures reported by the Association of University Technology Managers (AUTM), we find similarly strong figures for the economic impact of technology transfer.
-In 2011 AUTM reported that license income generated \$2.5 billion and an additional \$4 billion came in through industry-sponsored research.
-In 2011, close to 700 start-ups were formed of which approximately 500 were doing business in the same state as the university/nonprofit from which the technology arose.
-By the end of 2011, about 4000 start-ups (since the start of this industry) were still operational.
+Looking at the university and AMC figures reported by the AUTM, we find similarly strong figures for the economic impact of technology transfer.
+In 2016, AUTM reported that license income generated almost \$3 billion and an additional \$4 billion came in through industrysponsored research.
+In 2016, more than 1000 start-ups were formed of which approximately 750 were doing business in the same state as the university/nonprofit from which the technology arose.
+By the end of 2016, 800 new products were introduced into the marketplace.
 In addition to the employment created by these start-ups, the tech-transfer industry itself has created significant employment both directly and indirectly through the related businesses it has helped to spawn.

 In addition, many universities and the NIH have set up or have access to educational programs that train scientists and engineers to have a greater appreciation as to the importance of commercialization.
-These include entrepreneurship centers and small business assistance programs at many universities [16], and such things as the "Certificate in Technology Transfer" program given at the Foundation for Advanced Education in the Sciences (FAES) Graduate School at the NIH [17].
+These include entrepreneurship centers and small business assistance programs at many universities [14], and such things as the "Advanced Studies in Technology Transfer" program given at the Foundation for Advanced Education in the Sciences Graduate School at the NIH [15].